Portishead - A Town of contrasts

 The Portishead Point Lighthouse is a striking landmark at Battery Point that offers visitors a glimpse into the area's maritime history.
 Built in 1931, this small but significant lighthouse stands as a guiding beacon for ships navigating the tricky waters of the Severn Estuary.
 Its distinctive black-and-white steel structure, often referred to as a "leading light," adds a peculiar charm to the natural beauty surrounding it.

-From the lighthouse, you'll enjoy breathtaking views across the Bristol Channel, and across to the Welsh coastline which is so close that you will be able to make out individul cars on the roads on the other side of the bridge.
+From the lighthouse, you'll enjoy breathtaking views across the Bristol Channel, and across to the Welsh coastline which is so close that you will be able to make out individual cars on the roads on the other side of the bridge.

 Battery Point, where the lighthouse is located, is steeped in history, having played a defensive role during both the English Civil War and World War II.
-Today, it is a peaceful spot for ship-watching, with vessels of all sizes passing close to shore as they enter or leave the Port of Bristol.

 Black Nore Lighthouse: A Hidden Gem